IanMcM89/phase-4-debugging-network-requests-lab/README.md

   - How I debugged:

+    Tried to post new toy and got "500 Internal Server Error" and "NameError (uninitialized constant ToysController::Toys):" in server logs.

+    Check app/toys_controller.

+    Found incorrect "Toys" classname in create method.
+Changed to "Toy".

+    Toy now posted successfully with status code 201

 - Update the number of likes for a toy

   - How I debugged:

+    Tried clicking like button and received "SyntaxError: Unexpected end of JSON input" in console.

+    Checked server logs and found "Unpermitted parameter: :id".

+    Check fetch request in component...looks good.

+    Check app/toys_controller.

+    Found no json returned in update method.
+Added code to return json.

 - Donate a toy to Goodwill (and delete it from our database)

   - How I debugged:

+    Tried to delete toy and received "404 (Not Found)" in console.

+    Checked server logs and got "ActionController::RoutingError (No route matches [DELETE] "/toys/9"):"

+    Check routes...

+    Add :destroy method to resources.

+    Toy successfully deleted without errors.